no one deals like we do!

 It was a vacation to Namibia that prompted Annie Beckhelling to launch the Cheetah Outreach Program.
 "She met farmers who proudly showed her skins from the cheetahs they'd killed," explains Fouché.
 "Namibian ranchers have shot over 9,000 cheetahs in the last 18 years.
 Annie, who lived in the U.K., gave up her career in the fashion industry to educate people about cheetahs."

-The cheetah's sleek muscular body, large heart, wide nostrils and high lung capacity make it the fastest hunter in Africa.
+A sleek muscular body, large heart, wide nostrils and high lung capacity make the cheetah the fastest land animal in the world.
 With strides of seven to eight meters, and only one foot touching the ground at a time, a cheetah can reach speeds of 110 kilometers/hour in seconds.
 At two points in its stride, a cheetah has all four feet in the air.

 Photo © Barb & Ron Kroll